 To see a published form on the Ivanti Neurons for IIoT server, navigate to Forms > Forms.
 By default, the forms are visible to all users.

-After a form is published, it becomes available to Velocity clients that are also configured with the server details.
-For information on configuring a client with the server details, see Ivanti Neurons Settings.
+After a form is published, it becomes available to Velocity Clients that are also configured with the server details.
+For information on configuring a Client with the server details, see Ivanti Neurons settings.

 1.Make sure the profile that you plan to use forms with includes the Ivanti Neurons for IIoT server details.
-For information on configuring a client with the server details, see Ivanti Neurons Settings.
+For information on configuring a Client with the server details, see Ivanti Neurons settings.

-2.In the Velocity client, connect to the host.
+2.In the Velocity Client, connect to the host.

 3.In the Shortcuts menu, tap the name of the form.
 (Alternatively, a form can be launched from a custom key on a keyboard or from a script.)

 4.Fill out the form details and click the button at the bottom of the form to submit it.

-The form data is submitted to the Ivanti Neurons for IIoT server, and the client displays the host screen that it was on before the form was launched.
+The form data is submitted to the Ivanti Neurons for IIoT server, and the Client displays the host screen that it was on before the form was launched.

-You can access the submitted data by clicking Actions > View submissions for a form in the list.
+Access the submitted data by clicking Actions > View submissions for a form in the list.
 The form submissions are also stored in a directory named after the form in the Files > All files > My files directory for the user that published the form.